jacebenson/cedar/docs/docs/cells.md

 First, it detects if `<name>` is singular or plural.
 For example, to generate a Cell that renders a list of users, run `yarn rw generate cell users`.
-Second, for irregular words whose singular and plural are the same, such as "equipment" or "pokemon", you can pass `--list` to tell Redwood to generate a list Cell explicitly:
+Second, for irregular words whose singular and plural are the same, such as "equipment" or "pokemon", you can pass `--list` to tell Cedar to generate a list Cell explicitly:

 ```bash
 yarn rw generate cell equipment --list